 THE GREY KING’S MERMAID WIFE

 The Grey King who marries a mermaid is our first clue.
+This is a legend but perhaps there’s a grain of truth in it.
 We are given a reason for this union: he wanted his children to be able to choose between living on land and living in the ocean.
 This strongly implies the following: